K-Veschgini/jsonjet/packages/server/README.md

-# ResonanceDB Server
+# JSONJet Server

-A Bun-based HTTP and WebSocket server for ResonanceDB that provides real-time query execution and stream subscriptions.
+A Bun-based HTTP and WebSocket server for JSONJet that provides real-time query execution and stream subscriptions.

 ## Features